Te Puke High School Butler Scholarship

-This $30,000 scholarship for Te Puke High School students has been generously donated by Acorn donors George and Jill Butler.
+This $30,000 scholarship for Te Puke High School students has been generously donated by local Acorn donors, George and Jill.
 Paid over three years, this scholarship is the largest amount ever awarded by Te Puke High School and will provide life-changing financial support to a Year-13 student heading off to full-time higher education.

 George and Jill set up the scholarship is to assist an academically able and motivated pupil of Te Puke High School to attain a tertiary qualification, who might not otherwise be able to do so because of financial hardship.
 The basis of selection will be the student's academic merit, motivation to succeed and “in straitened circumstances” (which encompasses more than just difficult financial circumstances).

 Principal Alan Liddle says the scholarship will be a "tremendous, life-long gift to one of our Year-13 students."